shrestho0/minimal-cms/DESCRIPTION.md

 **Module 2:** User Pages and Profile Management

-- Users will be able to create web pages and save to draft or publish page. (draft pages will only visible to the owner of the page)
+- Users will be able to create web pages and save to draft or publish page.
 - User will be able to delete their web pages.
 - User pages filters
 - Users will be able to update contents of their web pages.